This is a fixed-text formatted version of a Jupyter notebook

 %%time

-# Put these to True is your observatory has clock correction files.
+# Set these to True is your observatory has clock correction files.

 # If it is set to True but your observatory does not have clock correction files, it will be ignored.